 De-worming – happily accept a de-worming tube in the mouth.

 GO FORWARD AND TOUCH SCARY OBJECTS

 Make your horse braver.
 If you teach your horse to ‘touch’ new and unusual items with their nose you will find that they will be more willing to go forward and investigate scary objects.

-Come running when called and put his head in a halter, ready to be caught.
+Call your horse and he comes running, then puts his head in a halter, ready to be caught.
 (No more running around the paddock trying to catch your horse).